• Skip to main content

 Boschendal has one of the few restored Cape Dutch manors in the region.
 Built in 1812, the farm belonged to the de Villiers family, one of the richest Huguenot families at the time.

 In short: Boschendal was pretty much perfect.
 The relaxed atmosphere, the beautiful grounds and views, the food and wine (we bought a couple of bottles).
-They even have residences on the grounds should you want to come here for a weekend and not go anywhere else.
+They even have luxury residences on the grounds should you want to come here for a weekend and not go anywhere else.

 .